On the Real Watership Down

 Notably, this section of the story is omitted from the 1978 film, probably due to time constraints.
 Instead, the tired rabbits find themselves caught in a storm and attempt to shelter under a tree.

 Newtown Common heathland.
+April 2025.

-Some 146 acres in size, Newtown Common is an area of wood and heartland split into eastern and western sections along the rough north-south axis of Well Street, a quiet road between Newtown Church and Burghclere.
+Some 146 acres in size, Newtown Common is an area of wood and heathland split into eastern and western sections along the rough north-south axis of Well Street, a quiet road between Newtown Church and Burghclere.

 The geographical realities of the novel dictate that it is the eastern section of Newtown Common that the rabbits had to contend with.
 As beautiful as the place is to the human eye on a crisp Sunday morning in April, it is easy to see how it would have challenging it would have been for the rabbits to pass through.
 At ground level, the moor grass is rough and uneven, and the heather acts as both a barrier and a funnel.
 As the narrative states in Chapter Eleven, ‘In this low undergrowth their disorganized progress and uneven, differing rhythms of movement delayed them still more than in the wood.’